What Is Sodium?

 Sport Dog Food is a brand that many readers will likely not be familiar with.
-The brand aims to fill the sporting and working dog food niche such as sled dogs, K9 dogs, and tracking dogs.
+The brand aims to fill the sporting and working dog food niches such as sled dogs, K9 dogs, and tracking dogs.

 As a consequence, many of their formulas provide very satisfactory nutrition, which is a requirement to ensure that working dogs can perform their jobs and remain active and healthy throughout their working lives.

 While there is some variety, Sport Dog Food recipes are consistently low in sodium.
-The above mentioned Working Dog formula has a sodium level of 0.25%, which is very low.
+The above-mentioned Working Dog formula has a sodium level of 0.25%, which is very low.

 The recipe has a tiny ingredient list.
 The primary ingredient is Turkey Meal, which is present in a large portion.
 This provides the recipes excellent levels of protein and fat, which are a must for a working dog.

 The recipe also includes Sweet Potato, Tapioca, and Coconut Meal.
 These ingredients provide carbohydrates, fiber, and some vitamins and minerals.